Antidale/bash_scripts/README.md

 ## git-fetch-all

-This script will iterate through the first level child directories of a directory and use `git fetch -pt --all` to fetch and prune code for all branches, as well as fetching and pruning tags.
-Set the chosen directory by using the SOURCE_FOLDER environment variable
+This script will iterate through the first and second level child directories of the `SOURCE_FOLDER` and use `git fetch -pt --all` to fetch and prune code for all branches, as well as fetching and pruning tags.
+Set the chosen directory by using the SOURCE_FOLDER environment variable.
+The command will now only attempt to fetch in directories that are git repositories.

 ### Requirements
 This requires following environment variable: